gqrlt1207/CI-CD-test/README.md

     c.
 The 'build.sh' script will perform some test to ensure the hello app is up and running.
 According to the test in my laptop, it ususally takes around 20 seconds for the hello app to function properly.
 So, we put a 'for' loop to check repeadly until it get the correct outcome or time out.
     d.
 The 'build.sh' script will automatically delete the intermidate images and only keep the final image which is around 123 MB.
     e.
-If we pass a parameter 'clean' to 'build.sh', after the test, both the helloapp container and related image will be destroyed to restore the environment before compiling.
+If we pass a parameter containing 'clean'  to 'build.sh', after the test, both the helloapp container and related image will be destroyed to restore the environment before compiling.
     f. we use Jenkins pipeline to retreive the code from the GitHub and execute 'build.sh' on the related Linux server where docker is installed and running.

 Below is the details: